Swissair Flight 111: Safety recommendations

 The TSB made nine recommendations relating to changes in aircraft materials (testing, certification, inspection, and maintenance), electrical systems, and flight data capture, as both flight recorders had stopped when they lost power six minutes before impact.
 General recommendations were also made regarding improvements in checklists and in fire-detection and fire-fighting equipment and training.
-These recommendations have led to widespread changes in Federal Aviation Administration standards, principally affecting wiring and fire hardening.
+These recommendations led to widespread changes in Federal Aviation Administration standards, principally affecting wiring and fire hardening.